Volunteer in Guatemala

 In the Peten region, near the town of Flores on Lake Peten Itza, ARCAS has an animal rescue and rehabilitation facility.
 The main goal is to take in animals rescued by government officials from the illegal pet market, rehabilitate them, and release them back into the wild.
 Injuries are attended to at the on-site hospital.
 Animals that are permanently disabled or are overly tame are kept and cared for indefinitely at the center.

 Volunteers are welcome at any time at ARCAS Peten.
-Cost is $100 per week (minimum one- week commitment) and includes all meals and lodging.
+Cost is $175 per week (minimum 1-week commitment) and includes all meals and lodging.
 The work is not glamorous—mainly feeding the animals, cleaning cages, chores, and construction projects.
 If your timing is right, you could possibly help with research or animal releases.

 On the Pacific Coast, near the town of Monterrico, ARCAS has a second project called “Hawaii.”
 This project protects sea turtles and other animals and works on mangrove reforestation.
 There is a park for visitors, and volunteers are welcome for a minimum 1-week commitment.
-Cost to volunteer is $50 per week to cover lodging (kitchen available).
+Cost to volunteer is $175 per week to cover food and lodging.
 Volunteers primarily patrol at night during nesting season to collect turtle eggs or release hatchlings, but they may also help with construction projects, research, environmental education, and planting mangroves.
-See web site (below) for directions.
+See website (below) for very precise directions.
 Volunteers for both projects can usually show up without prior contact.

 For More Info